Menemerus

 DistributionSenegal, Cuba, Algeria, China, Namibia, Tunisia, China, and many other African countries

-HabitatTrees, bushes, and leaf litters
+HabitatTrees, bushes, and leaf litter

 DietInsects